Patient responsibility

 Cost Containment is indicated by benefitsInformation.code = J and always includes a value for the benefitsInformation.benefitAmount property.

 Cost Containment refers to rules that a health plan may have in place to control the cost of care.
-It’s typically included in the benefit response when the patient has Medicaid coverage and represents the total amount the patient will have to pay out of their own pocket before their benefits begin.
+It's typically included in the eligibility response when the patient has Medicaid coverage and represents the total amount the patient will have to pay out of their own pocket before their benefits begin.

 Deductible